DSCP TOS CoS Precedence Conversion Chart

 • AF43 (38): Highest priority with high drop probability.

-4. Class Selector (CS): These values are used for backward compatibility with IP precedence:
+4. Class Selector (CS): These values are used for Backward Compatibility with IP precedence:

 • CS1 (8): Typically used for background traffic.